 Perhaps the smallest brewery on this list, this charming little place only has about 5 taps.
 But I’m all for quality over quantity and each time I arrive in Bishkek I make a bee-line for this place.
 It also has a great beer garden to relax in to ease yourself back into city life, after time spent in the amazing Kyrgyzstan mountains.

 Kyrgyzstan is another of my favourite countries.
-To find out why, take a look at this photography essay.
+To find out why, take a look at this guide to visiting Kyrgyzstan.

 10. Near Wall Bar, Xian.
 China